Georges St-Pierre Vacates Belt, Marking Shortest UFC Title Reign Ever

 As a result of the situation, St-Pierre becomes the first fighter in UFC history to vacate championship belts on two occasions.
 He voluntarily gave up the UFC Welterweight championship in December 2013 following nine successful defenses.
 At that time, the French-Canadian cited fatigue from the pressure of being a champion, concerns with drug-testing in the sport and several other issues as his reasons for vacating.

-St-Pierre's title reign ends at just 33 days, which is the shortest in UFC history.
+St-Pierre's title reign ends at just 33 days, which is the shortest in modern UFC history.
 He kept the 170-pound belt for 2,064 days, the second longest run of any titleholder in company history.

 Despite the disappointing news on St-Pierre's side, the UFC is wasting no time moving on with its 185-pound division.
 Interim UFC Middleweight champion Robert Whittaker (19-4 MMA, 10-2 UFC) was immediately promoted to undisputed champion, and his next fight has already been announced.